-- Take a clean microfuge tube and touch the pipette tip to the bottom of the microfuge tube. - Depress the button to the first stop to expel the sample. - Depress the button to the second stop to "blow out."
-Try stirring the sample while the button is still depressed (to aid in delivery.) - Keep the button down while removing the pipette from the sample - Gently release the button.
+- Take a clean microfuge tube and touch the pipette tip to the bottom of the microfuge tube. - O Depress the button to the first stop to expel the sample. - O Depress the button to the second stop to "blow out."
+Try stirring / moving the pipet / tip / sample while the button is still depressed (to aid in delivery of any sample remaining in the tip.) - Keep the button depressed to the second stop while removing the pipette from the sample - Gently release the button.
+Change the tip if needed.
+FYI, for practice activities pipet tip changing is not really required and should be done just a few times to familiarize yourself with the technique.
+Excessive tip changing would be wasteful and not needed.

-Micropipette Practice Exercises:
+Micropipette Practice Exercises (D-I):

-The following 6 exercises are all designed to challenge your technique in some specific way.
-Micropipetting is a basic skill in any biology lab and it is VERY important you PRACTICE these activities.
-Do not read, do once and say...OK what next?
-On the other hand, we do not have time for you to take hours for each activity...So, try each one activity at least once and preferably, two or more times.
-After going through all of the activities (and reviewing comments, results from the rest of the class) then you should return to those activities that you feel you need the most work on?
-Lastly, do not change tips unless really necessary.
-For practice activities, the tips can be reused unless damaged or changing between solutions of different make-up.
+The following exercises (D-I) are all designed to challenge your micropipette technique in some specific way.
+Micropipette skills in any biology lab are VERY important and by PRACTICING these activities to a level of competence, you can feel more confident that labs that use such volumetric devices will give you better results.
+Do not read, do once and say...OK what is next?
+On the other hand, we do not have time for you to take hours for each activity...
+So, try each one activity at least once and preferably, two or more times (as time permits).
+Consider doing 1 or 2 activities at a time, and noting your progress in this handout.
+This gives you a great excuse to come back and check out the MakerSapce again!
+After going through all of the activities you should return to those activities that you feel you need the most work on.

+Again, do not change tips unless really necessary.
+For practice activities, the tips can be reused unless damaged or changing between solutions of different make-up, composition.

-Exercise One: "The 2,3,5 exercise".
+Micropipette Practice Exercise D: "The 2,3,5 exercise".

 This exercise helps refine technique and also helps to calibrate your pipette!
-If after doing the exercise a few times, you STILL get weird results, it may suggest your pipette is out of whack (let the professor know).
+If after doing the exercise a few times, you STILL get weird results, it may suggest your pipette is out of whack (let the Prof. Wolf know).
 See other exercises for additional insights into pipette accuracy and precision.

-1. Using a colored practice solution (1.5 ml microfuge vials: labeled: R,G,B,Y) pipette the following amounts into a clean tube with a 2-20 ul pipette: 5 microliters, 3 microliters, 2 microliters If needed, spin the sample in a balanced centrifuge to ensure all of the sample is at the bottom.
+1. Using a colored practice solution (1.5 ml microfuge vials: labeled: R,G,B,Y) pipette the following amounts into a clean tube with a 2-20 ul micropipette: 5.0 microliters, 3.0 microliters, 2.0 microliters

+If needed, spin the sample in a balanced centrifuge to ensure all of the sample is at the bottom.

-2. To check that your measurements were accurate, set the pipette to 10 microliters and withdraw all the solution.
-Is the tip filled all the way to the end?
+2. To check that your measurements were accurate, set the pipette to 10.0 microliters and withdraw all the solution.
+Is the tip filled up, all the way to the end?
 There should be no residue left in the tube.

 If there is fluid left in the tube, or if there is an air space in the tip, your technique could use some improvement.